Rational Homotopy Type of Complements of Submanifold Arrangements: Preliminaries on Hodge Complexes

 In particular a morphism between two pure Hodge structures of different weights is necessary zero.
 The basic corollary of this fact is the following \begin{prop}[{\cite[Theorem 3.18]{PS}}] The Hodge filtration $F$ on $E^{pq}_1(K,W)=\Gr^p_W H^n(K)$ is $q$-conjugate, i.e.\ $E^{pq}_1(K,W)$ is a pure Hodge structure of weigth $q$.
 Differentials $d_r$ are morphisms of Hodge structures, in particular $E^{pq}_2(K,W)=E^{pq}_\infty(K,W)$, and we have an isomorphism of pure Hodge structures:

 \end{prop}

-In particular a quasi-isomorphism of MHC's $(K_1,F,W)\zgqis (K_2,F,W)$ which is required to be only \emph{compatible} with filtrations, induces an \emph{isomorphism} on cohomology considered as MHS's, i.e.\ the induced zig-zag ${}_{W}E_1(K_1)\zgqis {}_{W}E_1(K_2)$ is a quasi-isomorphism.
+\begin{rmrk} In particular a quasi-isomorphism of MHC's $(K_1,F,W)\zgqis (K_2,F,W)$ which is required to be only \emph{compatible} with filtrations, induces an \emph{isomorphism} on cohomology considered as MHS's.
+In particular the induced zig-zag ${}_{W}E_1(K_1)\zgqis {}_{W}E_1(K_2)$ is automatically a quasi-isomorphism, though not necessary an isomorphism.

+More generally, in the setting of MHC's, the notion of filtered quasi-isomorphisms is too restrictive.
+For example Beilinson's theorem \cite{Beilinson} suggest that it is convinient to define a weak equivalence in $\MHC$ to be a compatible quasi-isomorphism $(K_1,F,W)\ar (K_2,F,W)$, see also \cite{CiriciGuillen}.

+Since $\ChF$ was introduced to model behavior of MHC's, we will explicitely use adjective ``filtered'' to refer to filtered quasi-isomorphisms.
+We note however that most constructions of quasi-isomorphisms in this work are naturally filtered. \end{rmrk}

 The following property holds for any filtered complex: \begin{prop}[Deligne; {\cite[Proposition 1.3.4]{D}}] There is a natural quasi-isomorphism

 and natural isomorphisms for $r>1$

 \end{prop}